 1. Compliance with KYC/AML Regulations

 • Verification Requirements: Most exchanges mandate some degree of either Know Your Customer (KYC) or Anti-Money Laundering (AML) compliance.
-Make sure you’re comfortable with what level of those verifications there is.
+Make sure you’re comfortable with the level of those verifications.

-• Privacy Policy: Go through the privacy policy of the exchange to know how your personal information is handled and protected.
+• Privacy Policy: Review the exchange’s privacy policy to learn how your personal information is handled and protected.

 1. User Reviews and Feedback